Democratizing UX research: a year in review

-Have you seen the theories that these 2023 tech layoffs have disproportionately impacted UX research compared to other disciplines? 🥹 The data isn't strong enough to support or debunk this theory, but one thing all UX researchers and research ops teams can probably agree on - demand has never been higher internally at most product companies for research 🤓.
+Remember the theory that tech layoffs disproportionately impact UX research compared to other disciplines? 🥹That sparked concerns about the future of our field, and while the data wasn’t strong enough to support or debunk this theory, one clear takeaway from UX researchers and research ops teams is that the internal demand for research has never been higher within most product companies.

-Behzod Sirjani is arguably one of the strongest voices and advocates for democratization.
+In the year-and-change since, Behzod Sirjani is still arguably one of the strongest voices and advocates for democratization.
 Through Yet Another Studio, Behzod offers democratization training and resources.
 He's also given many talks and interviews.

 I believe that research is a practice of rigorous curiosity, and the role of researchers in an organization is to help the people they work with make better decisions.Behzod SirjaniYet Another StudioBehzod argues that democratization is part of a UX researcher's job, and the UXRs should empower teams to gather and share data.